Samsung Galaxy Note II: Software versions

 In December 2012, Samsung began rolling out an update to Android 4.1.2 "Jelly Bean" for the device.
 In April 2014, Samsung began rolling out an update to Android 4.4.2 KitKat for the device.

-Samsung Nordic has stated several times, including on their official page that both the 3G and 4G versions of the phone will get the Lollipop update.
+Samsung from Denmark, Norway, and Gulf countries has stated several times, including on their official pages that both the 3G and 4G versions of the phone will get the Lollipop update, however the phone never receive Android Lollipop.

 Features

 Split-screen

 The Galaxy Note 2 is able to show two applications at the same time with flexible width on the screen with its split-screen feature.
 However, support of this feature varies per app.

 Specifications

 General

 The Galaxy Note II features a 5.5-inch HD Super AMOLED S-Stripe RGB (3 subpixels/pixel) (non-PenTile) screen with 1280 × 720 resolution, a 1.6 GHz quad-core Cortex-A9 CPU, 2 GB RAM, an 8 MP rear camera and 1.9 MP front camera, and a 3,100 mAh battery.
 It is slightly thinner than its predecessor at 9.4 mm, albeit also being slightly heavier by 2 g.
 Depending on the specific model, the phone features HSPA+ 21 Mbit/s along with 4G LTE (42.2 Mbit/s DC-HSPA+ for LTE Version).
 The Galaxy Note II is equipped with Broadcom BCM4334 chipset for the IEEE 802.11 a/b/g/n Wi-Fi connectivity in 2.4 GHz and 5 GHz dual-band with maximum rate up to 150 Mbit/s, FM radio tuner and Bluetooth 4.0 + HS support.